-2021 Financial Performance Summary
+2022 Financial Performance Summary

-The Company's net income for the year ended December 31, 2021 was \$247.9 million, or \$4.48 per diluted share, compared to \$374.6 million, or \$6.77 per diluted share, for the same period in 2020.
-Included in net income was \$129.7 million of pre-tax net investment income that was generated during 2021 on a portfolio of \$5.1 billion, at fair value, at December 31, 2021, compared to \$134.9 million of pre-tax net investment income that was generated during 2021 on a portfolio of \$5.1 billion, at fair value, at December 31, 2020.
-Also included in net income were pre-tax net realized investment gains of \$111.7 million and \$85.7 million in 2021 and 2020, respectively, and pre-tax catastrophe losses, net of reinsurance and reinstatement premiums earned, of approximately \$103.7 million and \$60.9 million in 2021 and 2020, respectively.
+The Company's net (loss) income for the year ended December 31, 2022 was \$(512.7) million, or \$(9.26) per diluted share, compared to \$247.9 million, or \$4.48 per diluted share, for the same period in 2021.
+Included in net (loss) income was \$168.4 million of pre-tax net investment income that was generated during 2022 on a portfolio of \$4.9 billion, at fair value, at December 31, 2022, compared to \$129.7 million of pre-tax net investment income that was generated during 2021 on a portfolio of \$5.1 billion, at fair value, at December 31, 2021.
+Also included in net (loss) income were pre-tax net realized investment (losses) gains of \$(488.1) million and \$111.7 million in 2022 and 2021, respectively, and pre-tax catastrophe losses, net of reinsurance and reinstatement premiums earned, of approximately \$101.3 million and \$103.7 million in 2022 and 2021, respectively.
+Pre-tax net realized investment losses for 2022 resulted largely from the decrease in fair value of fixed maturity securities due to increases in market interest rates as well as the decrease in fair value of equity securities due to the decline in overall equity markets.

-During 2021, the Company continued its marketing efforts to enhance name recognition and lead generation.
+The Company continued its marketing efforts to enhance name recognition and lead generation in 2022, although it reduced the spending for advertising and marketing as part of its cost saving initiative.
 The Company believes that its marketing efforts, combined with its ability to maintain relatively low prices and a strong reputation, make its insurance products competitive in California and in other states.